-3.2.4 Robotics
+2.2.4 Robotics

 A robot is basically a machine capable of carrying out one or more tasks automatically with accuracy and precision.
-Unlike other machines, a robot is programmable by a computer, which means it can follow the instructions given through computer programs.
+Unlike other machines, a robot is programmable, which means it can follow the instructions given through computer programs.
 Robots were initially conceptualised for doing repetitive industrial tasks that are boring or stressful for humans or were labour-intensive.
 Sensors are one of the prime components of a robot.
 Robot can be of many types, such as wheeled robots, legged robots, manipulators and humanoids.
 Robots that resemble humans are known as humanoids.
 Robots are being used in industries, medical science, bionics, scientific research, military, etc. Some examples are:

-NASA's Mars Exploration Rover (MER) mission is a robotic space mission to study about the planet Mars (Figure 3.5).
+- NASA's Mars Exploration Rover (MER) mission is a robotic space mission to study about the planet Mars (Figure 2.5). - Sophia is a humanoid that uses artificial intelligence, visual data processing, facial recognition and also imitates human gestures and facial expressions, as shown in Figure 2.6. - A drone is an unmanned aircraft which can be remotely controlled or can fly autonomously through